ish703/CodeClauseInternship_Credit-Card-Fraud-Detection/README.md

 To detect fraudulent transactions in a credit card dataset using classification models and data balancing techniques.

 ---
+## 🧠 Problem Statement
+- Fraudulent transactions are rare and hard to detect.
+- The dataset contains 284,807 transactions with only 492 fraud cases.
+- The challenge is to identify frauds without getting misled by the class imbalance.

 ## 📄 Description